michaelweber/Macrome/README.md

 dotnet Macrome.dll deobfuscate --path obfuscated_document.xls
 ~~~

-Note that a 2.x build of dotnet is required for this to work as configured - one can be grabbed from  https://dotnet.microsoft.com/download/dotnet-core/2.1.
+Note that a 2.x and a 3.x build of dotnet is required for this to work as configured - they can be grabbed from  https://dotnet.microsoft.com/download/dotnet-core/2.1 and https://dotnet.microsoft.com/download/dotnet-core/3.1 respectively.

+Binary releases of the tool that do not require dotnet and contain an executable binary can be found in the Release section for Windows, OSX, and Linux.

 # Usage
 Run Macrome by either using `dotnet run` from the solution directory, or `dotnet` against the built Macrome binary.
 There are two modes of operation for Macrome - Build mode and Deobfuscation mode.